And… we’re in the air.

 I have my computer bag and a Nantucket bag with minimal clothes in it with me.
 I’ve spent the last five or six days doing very small loads of laundry, and alternating between my jeans and my cousin’s very soft leggings.
 I am not a leggings girl, but they could be in my future.
 New things.

-On Friday, I set the land speed record from Pasco County to Tampa Airport to get my Covid test done.
+On Friday, I set the land speed record from Pasco County to Tampa Airport to get my Covid test done (again).
 FYI: They close at 1:30, not 3:30.
 Oops.
 I also stopped by to see Donna in the luggage office.
 She recognized me immediately, brought out her clipboard, and showed me that she had checked on my bags three times.
 She must have called again before she left for the weekend.
 I get a call a few hours later from Tania, telling me my bags have been located and will be on my flights with me, available for pickup in Faro.
 I’ll believe it when I see it, but really, why not?
 As it was, I was reconciled to losing all my possessions, even though the paperwork in my small suitcase was irreplaceable.
 I asked myself, “What would you do if it had all burned up in a fire?”
 Somehow that helped me over the anticipated loss.

 This time around in Tampa, my paperwork was organized and ready to go.
 No questions asked.
-The American Airlines flight was packed—no empty middle seats.
+The American Airlines flight to Chicago was packed—no empty middle seats.
 It was NOT a comfortable feeling.
 I figured maybe half the people had been tested.
 I kept my face to the window and tried not to think about it.

 This past week the US has been nothing short of a shit show.
 (I mean, really, the POTUS put out a HIT on his own VP.
 Mike Pence is still wrapping his head around that one and I don’t blame him.
 I am no Pence fan, but sheesh, that’s a bit extreme.)